-I'm a design technologist — the rare professional who designs and builds in the same breath.
-Where most designers hand off to developers, I carry the work through to production.
-My core skillset spans UX design, front-end engineering, native mobile / responsive web development, and AI workflow integration.
+I’m a design engineer and team leader — the kind of professional who not only designs and builds in the same breath, but also leads others to do the same.
+Where many designers hand off to developers, I carry work through to production while managing and guiding cross-functional teams to deliver high-quality outcomes.
+My core skillset spans UX design, front-end engineering, native mobile and responsive web development, and AI workflow integration.

 © Andrew Deegear 2026